19th Century Landscapes

 The seminar will bring together contributions from art historians, researchers and curators to explore 19th Century Landscape painting, including the role of nations within a larger nation (England, Ireland, Scotland, Wales within Britain), and the place of colonies and local schools in the national schools.The event will also address organisational, reception and interpretation issues when exhibiting British Landscapes abroad.

 Lunch will be provided.

-RSVP only, to reserve your place at the seminar and to request travel funds please contact Fran Laws Network Coordinator for British Art.
+RSVP essential, to reserve your place at the seminar please contact Fran Laws Network Coordinator for British Art by 7 September 2017.

 To request travel funds please email BritishArtNetwork@tate.org.uk by 4 September 2017.

 Watts Gallery – Artists’ Village, Compton, Guildford, Surrey

 As the social status of British artists increased dramatically during the second half of the nineteenth century, they found themselves with cultural capital to spend.
 The definitive example is George Frederic Watts (1817-1904) whose 200th anniversary falls this year.
 Watts’s fame as Britain’s leading Symbolist painter was put to use in support of an extraordinary range of causes from animal rights to dress reform, in locations ranging from Whitechapel to Cape Town.